exasol/bigquery-virtual-schema/doc/user_guide/bigquery_user_guide.md

 ## Testing information

-In the following matrix you find combinations of JDBC driver and dialect version that we tested:
+In the following matrix you find combinations of JDBC driver and dialect version that Exasol developer have tested successfully:

 Virtual Schema Version | Big Query Version   | Driver Name                              | Driver Version
 -----------------------|---------------------|------------------------------------------|-----------------